TanishqDatabricks/folder-for-custom-templates/README.md

-# Example Databricks Custom Bundle Template
+# Example folder for custom templates

+This is a simple example folder to get started with custom bundle templates in the workspace.
-This is a simple example template for Databricks Asset Bundles (DAB) that demonstrates condiitonal logic to include or exclude resources based on user input.
+The example template demonstrates conditional logic to include or exclude resources based on user input.

 ## What This Template Includes